 Amrita is still laughing about this when she opens the last of the notes – which bears no stamp – glances at it, and puts it in a drawer, without comment.
 She has by now gotten several covert letters, an earlier one of which claimed to be from the Prime Minister himself, about building gun-ports into the balloon, and turning it over to the army.
 She had sent a brief, oblique inquiry to the Queen’s council, at that one, and received a curt and careful reply instructing her to continue the work and let the military mind its own affairs.
 There is constant rumor about the invasion of Andhra Pradesh by its former trading-partner, constant murmur and worry, constant unexplained relocations of troops.
 She had had to wait through the departure of three trains to return, as the first two had been full of soldiers.
 Amrita minds her own affairs, but she is less and less at ease.

 Robert Jennings is relieved, coming over the hill, to see that his intuition was correct, and that the other four hundred of his men are indeed better put to use back towards Balasore.
 He had thought that most of the native resistance must have been put down by now, there were boys with sticks and stones in the last battle, it almost gave one pause: but you can never tell with these devils, you think you’ve got them all and then thousands more pour out of some crack in the earth.
-This, though, is clearly mop-up, it doesn’t even look like there will be combat: there’s only this fan-shape of women, almost all very young, the word is probably nubile in situations like this, and some queer tall machines, not, he agrees with his men in low voices, machines of war.
+This, though, is clearly mop-up, it doesn’t even look like there will be combat: there’s only this fan-shape of women – almost all of them nubile, solemn; offerings, perhaps – and some queer tall machines, not, he agrees with his men in low voices, machines of war.
 Tribute, he guesses; they know the game’s up.
 After some conferring he begins to move in to accept it, very ceremoniously, the way they like.
 There is a beautiful, dusky woman at the front of the fan-shape, smiling at him, beckoning.
 Her lips move, her eyes half-close.
 He canters closer, smiling back, very near, to survey what he has won, and from the nearest machine a bolt of blue-white light leaps for his eyes and devours them in a hiss, blazes through his oily brain and breaks his skull, and rises, lingering, elegant, into the sky, in a pillar of fire.

 Amrita, occupied during this time with stabilising Nilufer, realises abruptly that it is quiet, and that someone is tugging at her shoulder and indicating: down the field Suhela is still standing beside her generator, which she ought to have the sense not to be anywhere near.
 Her students are ringed round her at a distance, hesitating.
 Amrita has no idea what she is supposed to do about this, but she crosses the field to find out, stepping hard on the face of a dead foreigner in honour of her father, almost as an afterthought.

 There is blood on Suhela’s teeth and for an instant Amrita thinks she has been shot.
 Almost at once she sees that it is only that her bitten lips have cracked – many of their faces are a little scorched in the backlash heat – but in that instant her heart is struck, like a hanging bell.
 If you were dead I would be: If you were dead I would: she is unable to complete this, as the ringing fades.
-Suhela is a constant, not a variable.
+Suhela is a constant in the equations of her life, like the acceleration of gravity or the speed of light.
 It is not possible to take her out.

 At close range she can be seen to be shaking, a hard tight focused trembling, not confined to the hands.
 She looks close to resonant frequency.
 Amrita wants to, somehow, by touching her with one finger perhaps, strike her unconscious, into some kind of healing sleep.
 If the engine is approaching critical speed you shut it off.
 She is staring at the burnt exposed bone of the dead invader, still steaming or smoking, into the eyesocket of his charred face.